 - pyrethrines from Chrysanthemum cinerariaefolium (without the synergist piperonyl butoxide) - sulphur - sulphuric lime (calciumpolysulfide) - maltodextrin - copper preparations in the form of copper hydroxide, copper oxychloride, copper oxide, tribasic copper sulphate, copper-lime mixture/Bordeaux mixture (max. copper amount 3 kg/ha and year, in hop cultivation max.
 4 kg/ha and year, in potato cultivation only with permission of BIOLAND.
-If agents with copper content are used, the copper content of the soil must be continuously monitored by means of soil analysis.) - hydrolysed protein excluding gelatine (attractant; only applicable in connection with other products of this appendix) - calcium hydroxide (against fruit tree cancer at fruit trees)
+If agents with copper content are used, the copper content of the soil must be continuously monitored by means of soil analysis.) - hydrolysed protein excluding gelatine (attractant; only applicable in connection with other products of this appendix) - potassium hydroxide (against fruit tree cancer and further fungal diseases at pome and stone fruits)